-CCNM will act in accordance with advice endorsed by DfE 'Sexting in schools and colleges: responding to incidents and safeguarding young people' (UK Council for Child Internet Safety 2016) 'Sexting in school and colleges' and Sharing nudes and semi-nudes: how to respond to an incident
+CCNM will act in accordance with advice endorsed by DfE 'Sexting in schools and colleges: responding to incidents and safeguarding young people' (UK Council for Child Internet Safety 2016) DfE Sharing nudes and semi-nudes: how to respond to an incident

 All incidents of sharing nudes and semi-nudes will be dealt with as safeguarding concerns.
 The primary concern at all times will be the welfare and protection of the young people involved.

 Young people who share sexual imagery of themselves or their peers are breaking the law.
 However, as highlighted in national guidance, it is important to avoid criminalising young people unnecessarily.
 CCNM will therefore work in partnership with external agencies with a view to responding proportionately to the circumstances of any incident.

-All incidents of YPSI should be reported to the DSL as with all other safeguarding issues and concerns.
-Staff will not make their own judgements about whether an issue relating to YPSI is more or less serious enough to warrant a report to the DSL.
+All incidents of sharing nudes and semi nudes should be reported to the DSL as with all other safeguarding issues and concerns.
+Staff will not make their own judgements about whether an issue relating to sharing nudes and semi nudes is more or less serious enough to warrant a report to the DSL.
 What may seem like less serious concerns to individual members of staff may be more significant when considered in the light of other information known to the DSL, which the member of staff may not be aware of.

-If staff become concerned about a YPSI issue in relation to a device in the possession of a student (e.g. mobile phone, tablet, digital camera), the member of staff will secure the device (it should be confiscated).
-This is consistent with DfE advice searching, screening and confiscation: advice for headteachers, school staff and governing bodies (DfE February 2014), page 11 'After the search'.'
-Searching, screening and confiscation'
+If staff become concerned about a sharing nude or semi nudes issue in relation to a device in the possession of a student (e.g. mobile phone, tablet, digital camera), the member of staff will secure the device (it should be confiscated).
+This is consistent with DfE advice "Searching, screening and confiscation: advice for schools" (DfE July 2022)